Metatab/metatab/docs/PrivateDatasets.rst

 Setup S3 Credentials
 --------------------

-Use the :program:`metaaws` program to create users and add permissions to the bucket.
+Use the **metaaws**  program to create users and add permissions to the bucket.
 First, initialize a bucket with the apprpriate policies:

 .. code-block:: bash